-At the beginning of each semester (three times a year), the university will test the mass email and, personal cell phone, elements of the alert system.
-The test is unannounced and will send the campus community a text message.
+On an annual basis, the London Centre will test the mass email and, personal cell phone, elements of the emergency notification system.
+The test is unannounced and will send the campus community a text message that is similar to the following: "This is a test of the alert system.
+In the event of a real emergency, the alert message will tell you what the emergency is and what to do."
 A record is made of each test, including a description, the date and time of the test, and whether it was announced or unannounced.
 The university publicizes its emergency notification and evacuation procedures in conjunction with the testing of the alert system.